env.dev

 htopEnhanced interactive process viewer

-kill <pid>Send SIGTERM to process
+kill <pid>Send SIGTERM to process — always try this first

-kill -9 <pid>Force kill process (SIGKILL)
+kill -9 <pid>Force kill (SIGKILL) — skips cleanup handlers, last resort

 killall <name>Kill all processes by name